 Guided walking tour in Toledo: Visit to Toledo Cathedral, Visit to a historic synagogue, Visit to the Church of Santo Tomé (El Greco's painting), Damascene demonstration

-Sightseeing stop in Ávila, Los Cuatro Postes viewpoint above Ávila
+Sightseeing stop in Ávila, Sightseeing stop at Los Cuatro Postes viewpoint above Ávila

-Guided walking tour in Salamanca: Salamanca University's Historic Center, Old Cathedral, New Cathedral
+Guided walking tour in Salamanca: Stroll through Salamanca University's Historic Center, Visit to the Old Cathedral, Visit to the New Cathedral

 Tour director-led walking tour in Segovia: Visit to Segovia's Alcázar

-Visit to the Monastery of El Escorial and sightseeing stop at the Valley of the Fallen
+Visit to the Royal Monastery of El Escorial, Visit to the Valley of the Fallen

 A dream comes true as your wide-bodied jet thunders off the airstrip, Europe-bound!
 Watch the sun rise up to meet your airplane, after a short night.
 Spain glides by beneath your airplane, in shades of sienna, as you head towards Madrid's Barajas Airport.